girliemac/girliemac.github.io/_posts/2013-12-27-wordpress-to-jekyll.md

 ---
 ![Jekyll on Github](/assets/images/articles/2013/12/jekyll.png "Jekyll on Github")

-Last year during holidays, I knetted a <a href="http://www.flickr.com/photos/70561195@N00/8314700407/in/photolist-dEK1Kz-dEK4cT" target="_blank">NyanCat scarf</a>.
+Last year during holidays, I knitted a <a href="http://www.flickr.com/photos/70561195@N00/8314700407/in/photolist-dEK1Kz-dEK4cT" target="_blank">NyanCat scarf</a>.
 As this year's project, I finally migrated my Wordpress blog to [Jekyll][jekyll], and host on Github Pages to say good-bye to PHP and web hosting server.

 ## Why

 Wordpress is great, and has been working wonderfully for me.
 However, I decided to make the change becasue:

 1. Jekyll allows [markdown][markdown].
 I have been annoyed writing HTML for my blog.
 2. The latest Jekyll comes with [Pygment][pygment] syntax highlighter.
 Writing code snipets is easier in markdown (no need to escape HTML tages, yay!), and the code samples are prettified with Pygment.
 3. [Github][gh] offers free hosting, and of course, having version control is awesome.
 4. More control using command line is nice.
 I can use [Grunt][grunt] to automate tasks, including build process and minifying code, too.

 [jekyll]: http://jekyllrb.com/ "Jekyll"